Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work, we have demonstrated that geodesic shape matching can play a role in the reconstruction of 3D backbone conformations from noisy \ac{Cryo-SPA} data.
-We achieved this by modelling the conformations of a backbone as deformations of a template given by the action of a finite-dimensional group on a suitable set of deformable options.
-The group in this case is the $\numPep$-fold direct product of $\SO(3)$.
+This work demonstrates that geodesic shape matching can be used for solving \cref{eq:Joint3DModelHomo}, which formalizes the task of reconstructing the 3D backbone conformations of a protein from noisy \ac{Cryo-SPA} data.
+The conformations of a protein backbone are modelled as deformations of a template.
+The deformation is given by the action of a finite-dimensional group on a suitable set of deformable options, which in this case is the $\numPep$-fold direct product of $\SO(3)$.
+To find the deformation associated with shape matching, which is the conformation, we minimize the functional in \cref{eq:general_energy}.
+For this, we presented two gradient-based algorithms, and we illustrate the method with an example.
+The performance was assessed quantitatively using Procrustes analysis, as we varied the amount of data and its noise level.
+Results strongly suggest that geodesic shape matching can be used for reconstructing 3D backbone conformations of a protein from noisy \ac{Cryo-SPA} data.

-We have presented two gradient-based algorithms to compute the matching and have illustrated the method in a computational example encompassing not only a qualitative assessment of the reconstruction, but also quantitative aspects using Procrustes analysis to assess the reconstruction's sensitivity to the number of projections used and to the image noise level.

-The above approach can be extended in several directions, all motivated by applications in \ac{Cryo-SPA}.
-A straightforward extension is to combine the method presented in this paper with, for instance, existing pose estimation algorithms, like \cite{Diepeveen:2023aa}, to improve the viability of this method on real world-data.
+The above approach can be extended in several directions, all motivated by solving the more challenging problem \cref{eq:Joint3DModelHetro} that arises in \ac{Cryo-SPA}.
+A straightforward extension is to incorporate pose estimation by combining the method presented in this paper with, for instance, existing pose estimation algorithms, like \cite{Diepeveen:2023aa}.
+One could also have an intertwined approach where poses are estimated or marginalized as part of a refinement scheme.
+Hence, we claim that one can drop the assumption in \cref{eq:Joint3DModelHomo} of known pose.

-Furthermore, the shape matching framework is very flexible.
+The flexibility of the shape matching framework can also be used for other extensions.
 In principle, with all else fixed, the geometric behavior of the method is only affected by the choice of regularization term.
-This opens two directions of future research.
-Firstly, the regularization term is fixed up to the choice of the operator $\mathbb{I}$.
+This opens up for several directions of future research.

+First, the regularization term in \cref{eq:RegFunc} is fixed up to the choice of the symmetric positive semi-definite operator $\mathbb{I}$ that is implicitly given by the relation \cref{eq:IOperator}.
 As an example, the $i$:th component of $\mathbb{I}$ models the inertia of the $i$:th \ch{C_{$\alpha$}} atom.
-Hence, one can in principle account for the influence of side chains, since a long, heavy side chain means that the protein rotates more easily in certain directions.
+Hence, one can in principle account for the influence of side-chains, since a long, heavy side-chain means that the protein rotates more easily in certain directions.
 Likewise, $\mathbb{I}$ could also account for internal forces in the protein that are generated by electrical and chemical interactions.